lightyeare/chadpeters.dev/README.md

 You can see some of my work on [GitHub](https://www.github.com/lightyeare) with more to come.

+See my about page for my contact information.

 Husband.
 Father.
 Proud Poppi 👨‍👧‍👧.
 Hunter. 🍅🥕🍓 Gardener, my wife does the 🌷🌹🌼

 ✝ Christ is King 👑